pulumi/aws-tf-fork-patch/README.md

 Approximate method:

-1. Parse diff for docs files (ignore renames)
+Parse diff for `website/docs` files (ignore renames and `internal/service`)

-2. Find diffs where the same line has a removal and addition (rewrite)
+1. Find diffs where the same line has a removal and addition (rewrite).
+Create replacements for where "terraform" or "hashicorp" has been removed.
+2. Find diffs where a single note has been removed.
-3. Create replacements for where "terraform" or "hashicorp" has been removed
+3. Find diffs where a block of text has been removed.